grezeh/katerpillar/README.md

 + proto pcbs done and flashed, fixes discussed/applied

 still to do:
-correct and clean-up qmk code
+correct and clean-up qmk code; vial port;
-vial port;
 (generic qwerty map or an easier alternative to _mnemonik_ layout, if anyone other wants to try?); add _katerpillar_ novelty to possible upcoming keyset